-The trucks are undergoing reliability, transportability and network testing, which is expected to continue through the first quarter of fiscal year 2019, Fullmer said.
 Full-rate production should begin in November or December of 2019 ahead of fielding, and initial operating capability is expected for early to mid-2020.
 According to the Marine Corps, fielding for the JLTV will begin in spring 2019.

 The JLTV is essentially a light tank with 43-inch Michelin wheels can wade through five feet of water too, without even breaking out its optional snorkel.
 That’s in part because of its fully independent double-wishbone TAK-4i suspension system with electronically adjustable high-pressure gas shocks, which gives the truck the ability to raise and lower on its suspension as needed, while providing a massive 20 inches of suspension travel over obstacles.